 Shining times (starting time): Crews will have different Shining times based on your crew’s average highball (see table below how to calculate Average Crew Highball).
 Shining times are based on accurate highball predictions.
 These predictions are critical to a successful event and will allow us to place crews in starting slots that produce the least amount of confusion on the course for both participants and organizers.
 It is extremely important that the highball submitted for each crew be accurate.

 Peanut Roasters (crew vehicle): We recommend 12 – 15 passenger peanut roasters whenever possible.
 Runners will have a lot more room to relax.
 We do not allow any vehicle longer than 20'.
 Motor homes, RV’s, campers, trailers, buses, or limos are not allowed on the course.
-(There are NO limits in 2020 on vehicles.
 Please notify Jennifer@wmtrails.org on how many parking passes you will need.)

 Yard Crew -- 2 vehicles max